 M.F.A.
 Poetry (1980) Iowa Writers Workshop, The University of Iowa

 Mark Irwin is a nationally acclaimed poet and four-time Pushcart Prize winner who has been described as a "descendant of William Carlos Williams and Hart Crane.”
-He is the author of nine collections of poetry, and he has also translated several French and Romanian works.
+He is the author of ten collections of poetry, and he has also translated several French and Romanian works.
 Irwin teaches undergraduate and graduate poetry workshops.

 Interests: Forms of Seeing, Way of Listening is a graduate forms class that examines how contemporary poets, painters, and composers cross new boundaries and borders in works that provide unique ways of seeing or perceiving the world.
 Artists include John Ashbery, Anne Carson, Jorie Graham, W.S.
 Merwin, Alice Notley, Mary Ruefle, Eric Fischl, Anselm Kiefer, Gerhard Richter, Philip Glass, and Joan Tower.

 EcoPoetics: Professor Mark Irwin is a working member of the Levan Environmental Humanities Group at USC, which focuses on climate change, species extinction, global pollution, and racial geographies in the Anthropocene Era.